Characterization of $k$-spectrally monomorphic Hermitian matrices: Characterization of -spectrally monomorphic Hermitian matrices

-Clearly, real constants $l2$-structures and $c$-representation of transitive tournaments are $k$-spectrally monomorphic for every $k$.
-The following proposition provides another non trivial example of $(n-3)$-spectrally monomorphic Hermitian $l2$-structures.
-It is based on skew-symmetric conference matrices.
-Recall that a \emph{conference matrix} (also called a $C$-matrix) is an $n\times n$ matrix $C$ with $0$ on the diagonal and $+1$ and $-1$ off the diagonal, such that $C^{t}C=\left( n-1\right) I_{n}$, where $C^{t}$ is the transpose of the matrix $C$ and $I_{n}$ is the identity matrix.
+\ \ As we have seen above, the Hermitian matrices $H_{n}( c) $ are $(n-3)$-spectrally monomorphic.
+Another example is obtained from skew-symmetric conference matrices.
+Recall that a \emph{conference matrix} is an $n\times n$ matrix $C$ with $0$ on the diagonal and $1$ and $-1$ off the diagonal, such that $C^{t}C=( n-1) I_{n}$.
+Let $S$ be a skew-symmetric conference matrix.
+Assertion iv) of the next proposition shows that the Hermitian matrix $iS$ is $(n-3)$-spectrally monomorphic.

-\begin{prop} Let $S$ be a skew-symmetric conference matrix of order $4t+4$.
-Then we have the following statements:
+\begin{proposition} Let $S$ be a skew-symmetric conference matrix of order $4t+4$.
+Then